 If your radiologist suspects that your breast calcifications are associated with precancerous changes or breast cancer, you may need to have another mammogram with magnification views to get a closer look at the calcifications.
-Or the radiologist may recommend a breast biopsy to test a sample of breast tissue for cancer.
+Or the radiologist may recommend a breast biopsy to test a sample of breast tissue.

 Your radiologist may request any prior mammogram images to compare and determine if the calcifications are new or have changed in number or pattern.

 If breast calcifications appear to be caused by a benign condition, your radiologist may recommend a six-month follow-up for another mammogram with magnification views.
 The radiologist checks the images for changes in the shape, size and number of calcifications or whether they remain unchanged.